sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

     - **Implemented early stopping**
         - Early stopping takes the accuracy and loss from evaluation set to determine when the training should stop.
         - You can set the "patience" value.
-            - the number of steps that the early stopping algorithm will tolerate is defined by the "patience" variable.
+            - "patience" is the number of steps that the early stopping algorithm will tolerate when it sees that both accuracy and loss from the evaluation set aren't improving anymore.
+                - So if you want the algorithm to tolerate for 1,000 steps when the loss and accuracy of the evaluation set aren't improved before  stopping the training, you can set the "patience" to 1,000.
             - the "patience" need to be set if you want to use early stopping.
-                - So if you want the algorithm to tolerate for 1,000 steps when the loss and accuracy of the evaluation set aren't improved before stopping the training, you can set the "patience" to 1,000.
             - To enable Early stopping, use this following command line:
                 ```
                 --early_stop='patience=1000' \